MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 2. Select **Open connector page** on the connector information blade.

-3. Select **Connect**.
+3. In the Configuration area select **Connect**.

 ### Task 7: Connect the Microsoft Defender for Identity connector.

-In this task, you will connect the Microsoft Defender for Identity connector.
+In this task, you will review the Microsoft Defender for Identity connector.

 1. From the Data Connectors Tab, select the **Microsoft Defender for Identity** connector from the list.